 Early Life and Education:

-Born in Pfaffendorf, Sachsen, Germany in 1879, Max von Laue studied physics at the University of Strasbourg, and later, the Universities of Göttingen and Munich.
+Born in Pfaffendorf, Sachsen, Germany on 9 October in 1879, Max von Laue studied physics at the University of Strasbourg, and later, the Universities of Göttingen and Munich.
 He received his Ph.D. in physics from the University of Berlin in 1903.

 Contributions and Achievements: